relaystr/ndk/doc/guides/tips.md

 ## avoid layout shifts

-Sometimes, it can make sense to buffer the response from a query and only update the UI periodically.
+Sometimes, it makes sense to buffer the response from a query and only update the UI periodically.

 The package used to achieve this is [rxdart](https://pub.dev/packages/rxdart).